 Things to do at Arlington with the family

-A day spent at Arlington is a day full of family fun, there's always something to keep you occupied from outdoor fun to crafting events, dressing up to quizzes and trails and don't forget the outdoor play areas as well as the many beautiful walks.
+A day spent at Arlington is a day full of family fun; there's always something to keep your little ones occupied.
 It doesn't have to be school holidays to come and have fun at Arlington.

-With over 20 miles of walkways through woodlands, past play areas and den building sites, and along streams, there's plenty of fun to be had outdoors.
+With over 20 miles of walkways through woodlands, past play areas and den building sites, and along streams, there's plenty of family fun to be had outdoors.
 Look carefully and you might even spot a deer.
-Did you know there is a heronry - can you spot the heronry from the bird hide?
-Don't forget to note down the birds you see in the book.
+Did you know there's even a heronry to look out for?